davidmoten/sparse-hilbert-index/README.md

 <img src="src/docs/chart.jpg"/>

 Below are some elapsed times in ms for searches on a 2.4GB CSV file in S3.
-The numbers in brackets are the number of chunks to be read from.
-A chunk is the block of data pointed to by a single index entry.
+A *chunk* is the data block pointed to by an index entry.
+For example, Brisbane data for the searched hour is spread across 26 chunks (which can be read concurrently).

 | concurrency | Sydney | SydneyAllDay | Brisbane  | Queensland | Tasmania |
 |------------:|-------:|-------------:|---------:|-----------:|---------:|